Plant City, Florida

 Plant City is an incorporated city in Hillsborough County, Florida, United States, approximately midway between Brandon and Lakeland along Interstate 4.
+It is part of the Tampa Bay area.
 The population was 39,764 at the 2020 census.

-Despite many thinking it was named for flora grown at plant nurseries (especially vegetables and fruits, as well as tropical houseplants) in its tropical Gulf Coast climate, it was named after prominent railroad developer Henry B. Plant (see Plant System).
-Plant City is known as the winter strawberry capital of the world and hosts the annual Florida Strawberry Festival in the late winter (usually in February or early March), which is attended by people from all over the United States as well as many people from around the world.
+Despite many thinking it was named for flora grown at plant nurseries (especially vegetables and fruits, as well as tropical houseplants) in its subtropical Gulf Coast climate, it was named after prominent railroad developer Henry B. Plant (see Plant System).

+Plant City is known as the winter strawberry capital of the world and hosts the annual Florida Strawberry Festival in the late winter (usually in February or early March), which is attended by people from all over the world.

 History

-Plant City's original name given during the middle 1800s was Ichepuckesassa (also known as Idasukshed) after the Indian village that once occupied the territory.
-Its name caused so much confusion that the city was renamed "Cork", after the postmaster's Irish hometown.
-It was finally given the name "Plant City" in commemoration of Henry B. Plant and his railroad, which significantly boosted the commerce in this primarily agricultural community by incorporating it with the South Florida Railroad.
+Plant City's original name given during the middle 1800s was Ichepuckesassa, after the Native American village that once occupied the territory.
+In 1860, the community was renamed "Cork", after the postmaster's Irish hometown.
+It was finally given the name "Plant City" in commemoration of Henry B. Plant and his South Florida Railroad, which significantly boosted the commerce in this primarily agricultural community by incorporating it on January 10, 1885.
+In 1911, it was officially reincorporated from the "Town of Plant City" to the "City of Plant City".

 Plant City was the spring training home of baseball's Cincinnati Reds, who played exhibition games at Plant City Stadium from 1988 to 1997.

 Geography

-Plant City is located in northeastern Hillsborough County at 28°1′N 82°8′W (28.0142, –82.1289).
+The approximate coordinates for Plant City is located in northeastern Hillsborough County at 28°1′N 82°8′W (28.0142, –82.1289).

 Interstate 4 runs through the northern part of the city, with access from Exits 17 through 25.
 I-4 leads east 12 mi to Lakeland and west 23 mi to Tampa.
 U.S. Route 92 is the main highway through the center of Plant City, running generally parallel to I-4.
 Florida State Road 39 crosses US 92 in the center of Plant City and leads north 15 mi to Zephyrhills and south 6 mi to Hopewell.

 According to the United States Census Bureau, Plant City has a total area of 72.8 sqkm, of which 70.4 sqkm are land and 2.4 sqkm, or 3.31%, are water.

-The city and its surrounding area are in the Southern Flatwoods ecological community as defined by the US Department of Agriculture.
+Plant City and its surrounding area are in the Southern Flatwoods ecological community as defined by the US Department of Agriculture.
 The region as a whole is noted for its sandy, infertile, and poorly drained soils.
-In and around Plant City, however, high organic matter content and scattered phosphate nodules make many of the soils more fertile than typical for the flatwoods.
+In and around the city, high organic matter content and scattered phosphate nodules make much of the soil more fertile than typical for the flatwoods.

 Climate

-Plant City, as does most of Florida, has a humid subtropical climate with humid and hot summers and warm, drier winters.
-Plant City is close to having a tropical climate since only one month (January) does not have a mean temperature over 64.4 F.
+Plant City, as does most of Florida, has a humid subtropical climate zone (Köppen climate classification: Cfa), with humid and hot summers and warm, drier winters.
+It is close to having a tropical climate zone, since only one month (January) does not have a mean temperature over 64.4 F.